talip-git/TringlePaymentAPI/README.md

       **postPayment**<br/>
-        This controller is responsible for the payments in the API, Firstly, we check whether the given sender accounts and reviever accounts exists, if the exists then we take the given amount from the senders balance, and add that amount to the recievers amount.
-Furthermore, we create a transaction with type 1 indicating payment and push it to our Transactions array.
+        This controller is responsible for the payments in the API, Firstly, we check whether the given sender accounts and reviever accounts exists, if exists then we take the given amount from the senders balance, and add that amount to the recievers balance.
+Furthermore, we create a transaction with type 1, indicating payment, and push it to our Transactions array.
-        If either one of the accountNumbers is wrong, then we send a request with status code 404.
+        If either one of the accountNumbers does not exists, then we send a request with status code 404.
         Later we update the senders and recievers account.
         In case of any server error, we return status code 500(Internal Server Error).<br/><br/>
 ## Deposit